Tabletop - Post FAR2.0

 Generally, Rippa is the fighter that will accomplish the most, with the other two fighters primarily supporting and distracting for him.
 You want to play him more aggressively than the other two, but also try not to put him in lethal danger right away.
 If he survives to mid game without being attacked, you should have scored a number of glory by them and upgraded him to the point he becomes scary to most fighters.
 If he is targeted early, the other two fighters will inspire and become scarier themselves.

 As you play, try to determine what the other player is trying to accomplish, and counter their plans with your actions.
 If you are against Grymwatch, try to stop their inspire and block their objectives.
-If you are against Mollog, split up to try, lock him down with control cards, avoid him, and kill the squigs until it’s time to focus him down.
+If you are against Mollog, split up to try and avoid him and kill the squigs until it’s time to focus him down.
 If you are against Magore’s, focus on scoring your passive scores and kill them as they move in.
 Glory denial and strategic counterplay are what this warband excels at, so make the most of it.

 Well, that's it for my deck guide on the Snarlfangs.
 I hope you find it useful :-)